codurance/site/src/_posts/2019-05-18-microservices-adventures.md

 ### 4. Making artifacts mutable

-Having to rebuild the artifact to change its configuration makes me cry — every time.
+Having to rebuild the artifact to change its runtime configuration makes me cry — every time.
 Artifacts should be built once and be deployable to any environment.
-You can pass the config with env variables or read an external config file.
+You can pass or select the config with environment variables or read an external config file.

 Immutable artifacts are useful because every build is slightly different.
 The same artifact built twice may behave differently in the same conditions.